- Yukinori Iwaki

 Global Justice from Outside-the-Box

-Visiting Doctoral Student at the Centre for the Study of Social Justice, University of Oxford (Mentor: Dr Daniel Butt); Research Associate at Balliol College MCR, Oxford (Mentor: Dr Daniel Butt)
+Visiting Doctoral Student at the Centre for the Study of Social Justice, Department of Politics and International Relations, University of Oxford (Mentor: Prof. Daniel Butt); Research Associate at Balliol College MCR, Oxford (Mentor: Prof. Daniel Butt)

 MSc in International Political Theory, with Distinction, University of Edinburgh